bitwes/Gut/documentation/docs/class_ref/class_guthookscript.rst

 `Variant <https://docs.godotengine.org/en/stable/classes/class_variant.html>`_ **gut** = ``null`` :ref:`🔗<class_GutHookScript_property_gut>`

-This is the instance of GUT that is running the tests.
+This is the instance of :ref:`GutMain<class_GutMain>` that is running the tests.
 You can get information about the run from this object.
 This is set by GUT when the script is instantiated.

 .. rst-class:: classref-section-separator